praneethpvs/Personal-Website-on-AWS/README.md

 ------------ | ------------- | ------------- | -------------
 MySQL/Aurora(3306) | TCP(6) | 3306 | Web Security group ID

 4. Next Setting up and Application Load Balancer.
 We can use either an Elastic load balancer or Applicaion load balancer.
-Since Applicaton Load balancer(ALB) is cheaper in price(if it exceeds free tier) i had chosen to go with ALB

-Health check is done on the file healthy.html
+Since Applicaton Load balancer(ALB) is cheaper in price(if it exceeds free tier) i had chosen to go with ALB.
+Health check is done on the file ```healthy.html```.

+* Go back to *Route53* and create a RecordSet of your domain which points to your ***Application Load Balancer***.
+* I have setup the RecordSet name is as a Naked Domain and used an **Alias Record**_(Yes)_.

+5. Now setting up the s3 buckets.
+One bucket is to serve the web content and the other bucket is to serve the media content using CloudFront.
+This helps in serving the media in an Accelerated way to the end user.

+The buckets which i used are ```pvspraneeth-web-code``` and ```pvspraneeth-web-media```.

+6. Now provision a CloudFront CDN network.
+Since we are serving web content i had chosen to setup a ```web distribution```.
+* The origin is going to be the bucket ```pvspraneeth-web-media```.
+* Enable **Restrict Bucket Access**_(yes)_ so that the users get the data from the S3 bucket that we had setit up.
+* Next **Grant Read permissions on bucket**_(Yes, Update bucket Policy)_.
+This helps to access the media which we upload publicly.

+7. The nect step is to provision the RDS Instance.
+* I had chosen to select the **MySQL Community edition** and made this as an **Dev/Test** Instance _(Stays in free tier)_.
+* Select the DB Instance class as: **db.t2.micro**
+* Disable the Multi-AZ Deployment to stay in free tier.
+* Choose your preferred **Db Instance Identifier, Master Username & Master Password**.
+* use the **Rds Security group** which we had created earlier & Make the publicly accessible option to **No**.
+* Choose you Database name and leave everything as default & Launch the DB Instance.

+8. The next step is setting up the Ec2 Instance.
+* Use the default VPC and the role which we created before``` ec2-s3-adminAccess ```.
+* In the Advanced details use the ```WebserverbashScript.sh``` to setup the Ec2 Instances as a Web Server for hosting your website.
+* Once your Ec2 Instance is up and running, go to the **Target groups** of your ALB and add your Ec2 Instance to the **Registered Instances**_(In target section)_.
+* Once the Instance passes the health check, you should be able to type in your domain name and the Wordpress screen shows up.
+Follow the Instructions on the screen and finish the word press setup.
+*Note: For the Db endpoint go the RDS Instance and copy its Endpoint*.